 “We can’t take any chances.
 Can’t take any chances… Not out here…” Nabu continued.

 Silence fell on the bridge.
 Osmarck was nodding.
-“It’s true our primary objective is exploration, commander.
+“It’s true one objective is exploration, commander.
 But our greater task out here is to exterminate any shyfter threats.
 Or any other kind of existential threat.
 Given what we are seeing… this ship and its phenomena might classify as such, regardless of those cores aboard it.
 If they’re even still intact.”